Route Recommendations for Traffic Management Under Learned Partial Driver Compliance: Problem Formulation

 where $\ell(\cdot,\cdot)$ is a loss function (e.g., cross-entropy), and $\Phi$ is a class of permissible predictors.
 The learned predictor $\hat{\phi}$ then outputs a compliance probability in $[0,1]$ for any new scenario $z$ and recommended path $p^\mathrm{r}$.

-A Random Forest \cite{breiman2001random} is a popular choice for the function class $\Phi$ due to its robustness and ability to capture complex relationships in the data.
-The Random Forest is an ensemble of $T$ decision trees, each grown by recursively partitioning the feature space into leaf nodes.
+A Random Forest (RF) \cite{breiman2001random} is a popular choice for the function class $\Phi$ due to its robustness and ability to capture complex relationships in the data.
+RF is an ensemble of $T$ decision trees, each grown by recursively partitioning the feature space into leaf nodes.
 The $t$-th decision tree produces an estimated probability $h_{t}(z, p^\mathrm{r})$ of compliance, often computed by the fraction of training samples labeled $y_n=1$ in the leaf node where the input $z$ and $p^\mathrm{r}$ land.
-The final prediction is the average of the individual trees' probabilities:
+After training, the model provides, for each new feature vector $z$ and recommended path $p^\mathrm{r}$, a probability $\hat{\phi}(z,p^\mathrm{r})\in [0,1]$ that quantifies the estimated likelihood of compliance: